hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/p2p-host-ip.md

     - External port: `13000`
     - Internal port: `13000`
     - Protocol: `TCP`
-    - IP Address: The private IP address of the computer running your beacon node
+    - IP Address: The private IP address of the computer running your Agora node
 5. Configure a second port forwarding rule with the following values:
     - External port: `12000`
     - Internal port: `12000`
     - Protocol: `UDP`
-    - IP Address: The private IP address of the computer running your beacon node
+    - IP Address: The private IP address of the computer running your Agora node

-If your execution node, beacon node, and validator node are split across multiple machines, you may need to forward additional ports.
+If your execution node, Agora node, and validator node are split across multiple machines, you may need to forward additional ports.
 Refer to the above table of firewall rules for information about specific ports that you may need to forward.

 ## Broadcast your public IP address

-Your beacon node will broadcast your **static, public IP address** to peer nodes if you configure either the following flags:
+Your Agora node will broadcast your **static, public IP address** to peer nodes if you configure either the following flags:

  - `--p2p-host-ip=<your public IP>`: Use this if you haven't configured a DNS record for your public IP.
 For example: `--p2p-host-ip=67.127.151.89`
  - `--p2p-host-dns="host.domain.com"`: For example: `--p2p-host-dns=host.domain.com`

-Broadcasting your static IP can make your beacon node more discoverable, which benefits the Ethereum network by making consensus-layer blockchain data more available.
+Broadcasting your static IP can make your Agora node more discoverable, which benefits the Ethereum network by making consensus-layer blockchain data more available.
 Note that if you're using a dynamic IP address (this is usually the case by default), your node will lose its peers every time your ISP assigns your router/device a new IP address.

 ## Verify your node's discoverability